 The City will increase transparency and certainty in the development process through objective design standards.
-Objective design standards increase transparency and certainty in the development process by excluding personal or subjective judgement and instead using clear and measurable standards.
-Any new design standards developed and imposed by the City shall be objective without involvement of personal or subjective judgement by a public official and shall be uniformly verifiable by reference to the City's regulations in accordance with the Housing Crisis Act of 2019 (SB 330).
-As a part of the rezoning program, the City will develop objective standards to help facilitate quality design paired with the increase in density.
+Objective design standards increase transparency and certainty in the development process by excluding personal and subjective judgement and instead using clear and measurable standards.
+Any new design standards developed and imposed by the City shall be objective without involvement of personal or subjective judgement by a public official, and shall be uniformly verifiable by reference to the City's regulations in accordance with the Housing Crisis Act of 2019 (SB 330).
+As a part of the rezoning program (further detailed in Program 14) and as a part of the ministerial approval for small lot development (further detailed in Program 15), the City will develop objective standards to help facilitate quality design paired with the increase in density.
+The City will engage the development community through the development of new standards to create standards that facilitate development and maximizes densities.
+Further, the City will perform site and design testing to ensure that the development and design standards (including maximum permitted heights) do not pose a constraint to achieving the maximum permitted densities for each respective site, including standards for those sites that fall under the MUO rezone.

-Objective/Timeframe(s) Ongoing monitoring of zoning code amendments to ensure any new design standards are objective.
-Pair rezone program (Program 14) with objective standards by Fall 2024.
+Objective/Timeframe(s) Ongoing monitoring of Zoning Code amendments to ensure any new design standards are objective.
+Pair rezone program (Program 14) with objective standards that ensure that maximum permitted densities can be achieved by fall 2024.
 Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.2, 2.4, 2.5